Ai Ogura: Personal life

-He has used the number 79 since joining the World Championship in 2019.
+Ogura has used the number 79 since joining the World Championship in 2019.
 He originally raced with the number 7 and was assigned the number 9 during his time in the Asia Talent Cup, leading him to combine the two.
 Since the beginning of his career, he has worn Daijiro Kato's number 74 on the right shoulder of his leathers, as well as Shoya Tomizawa's number 48 on the left, as tributes to both riders.
 Ogura has expressed that he sees both Kato and Tomizawa as key influences and sources of motivation in his career.